version with the amendments introduced by Decree-Law No. 52/2010 of 26 May,

 The CMVM stipulates the following by regulation:

-a) Information accompanying the authorisation application for the formation of the investment advice firm and the respective procedure;
+a) Information accompanying the authorisation application for the constitution of the investment advice firm and the respective procedures;

 d) The manner of presentation and disclosure of the company's financial information;